Army's Scout helo waffling raises questions about EADS's long-term viability in U.S.

 The U.S. Army appears poised once again to either delay or outright terminate its latest effort to replace the 1970s-era Bell OH-58D Kiowa Warrior, with budget cuts threatening its long-gestating plans for the Armed Aerial Scout (AAS) program.

 If either happens, the effect will be felt by a rotorcraft industry starving for new military programs after a decade of contracts to keep existing platforms flying for the wars in Iraq and Afghanistan.
-And it could mar the relationship between theand industry, which continues to spend company funds on research and development following cues from the Defense Department, but with diminishing hope of seeing a financial return anytime soon.
+And it could mar the relationship between the Pentagon and industry, which continues to spend company funds on research and development following cues from the, but with diminishing hope of seeing a financial return anytime soon.

 The uncertainty surrounding AAS ramped up substantially last week at the Association of the U.S. Army convention in Washington, when Army Secretary John McHugh failed to list the program among the service's top priorities as it prepares for life under the constrained funding of a continuing resolution and further deep budget cuts sure to come (see page 31).
 Acquisition chief Heidi Shyu added to the worry when she said AAS would be nice to have, but acknowledged there are other priorities.